nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ```
 xrdsst user create-admin
 ```
-Configuration parameters involved are the described in [3.2.1 Access Configuration](#321-access-configuration)
+Configuration parameters involved are the described in [3.2.1 Access Configuration](#321-access-configuration), specifically, the administrator user will have the name: password those defined in the property admin_credentials

 Note: This is an optional step in the configuration process and should only be run if the admin user has not been created before.